dragonfly-science/dragonfly-website/content/people/vacancies/content.md

 all our work.

 We are an inclusive and friendly company, focused on collaboration and innovation.
-We thrive to provide an excellent work environment.
+We strive to provide an excellent work environment.

 > ## Graduate data scientist
 >